scraed/scraedBlog/src/content/posts/dmtheory/Fastest_Way__Diffusion_Model_Theory_II.md

 Stay tuned for the next installment!

+## Discussion
+If you have questions, suggestions, or ideas to share, please visit the [discussion post](https://github.com/scraed/scraedBlog/discussions/4).

 [^Ho2020DenoisingDP]: Ho, J., Jain, A., & Abbeel, P. (2020).
 Denoising diffusion probabilistic models.
 Advances in neural information processing systems, 33, 6840-6851.
 [^Uhlenbeck1930OnTT]: Uhlenbeck, G. E., & Ornstein, L. S. (1930).
 On the theory of the Brownian motion. *Physical Review*, *36*(5), 823–841.
 [^Anderson1982ReversetimeDE]: Anderson, B. D. O. (1982).
 Reverse-time diffusion equation models. *Stochastic Processes and their Applications*, *12*(3), 313–326.